spartucus/nistp256-cairo/README.md

 ## implementation notes
 ### Outsourcing computing
-we use python to compute the complex field computing, and verify the correctness in cairo
+We use python to compute the complex field computing, and verify the correctness in cairo.
+Start from `src/p256_example.cairo`.

 ### Montgomery Reduction
 Montgomery reduction is a technique which allows efficient implementation of modular multiplication.

 For short, montgomery reduction ![](http://latex.codecogs.com/gif.latex?REDC(x)=xR^{-1}\mod{P}) where  ![](http://latex.codecogs.com/gif.latex?R=2^{256}\mod{P}) and ![](https://latex.codecogs.com/gif.latex?0\leq{x}<RP).